YifanXu74/Libra/README.md

 ## Acknowledgments

 We'd like to thank Menghao Hu from Pengcheng Laboratory for data management and Chaoyou Fu from Tencent for early discussion.
-The code was built upon [LAVIS](https://github.com/salesforce/LAVIS) and [Huggingface Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).
+The code was built upon [LAVIS](https://github.com/salesforce/LAVIS), [Huggingface Trainer](https://huggingface.co/docs/transformers/main_classes/trainer), and [deepspeed](https://github.com/microsoft/DeepSpeed).
 Thanks for their great works.